Log in for prices and ordering

 Jo Landron Muscadet Sèvre et Maine Amphibolite 2021

 Biodynamic.
-This cuvée derives its name from the greenish, metamorphic bedrock (amphibolite) that dominates the soils in which it is grown.
-Produced from vines aged between 35 and 40 years, this unique wine was vinified with only a short period on lees, as Jo Landron wanted to retain as much freshness and minerality as possible.
-Only minor doses of sulphur were used to block malo.
-Bottling occurred early (in March), and without filtration, to retain the earth-to-glass essence of the wine.
+One of Landron’s emblematic cuvées, Amphibolite, takes its name from the greenish, metamorphic bedrock (amphibolite) where this wine is grown.
+Produced from vines aged between 35 and 40 years, this was vinified with only a short period on lees, as Jo Landron wants to retain as much freshness and minerality as possible.“It’s a free-spirited-muscadet,” he says.
+Only minor doses of sulphur are used to block malolactic conversion.
+Bottling without filtration occurs early (in March) to retain the wine’s earth-to-glass essence.

 With some lovely textural padding this year it's an ultra-pure, racy expression of Muscadet loaded with white floral notes and all kinds of citrus underpinned by the iodine minerality that is a hallmark of this cuvée.